filipfe/ControlJS/README.md

 ### rotate

 Rotate defines if controlled element should be rotated.
-You can pass it a number which will act as deg unit.
+You can pass it a number which will act as a deg unit.

 ```javascript